junardi/practice/README.md

 # practice

-This project is for the practice of the Angular Another Update in the Readme.md
+This is the Final Training of Git for Angular
+Another Update in the Readme.md